webdriverio/webdriverio/packages/webdriver/README.md

 - [JSONWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) (depcrecated)
 - [Mobile JSONWireProtocol](https://github.com/SeleniumHQ/mobile-spec/blob/master/spec-draft.md) (depcrecated)

-Commands are added to the clients protocol based on assumptions of provided capabilities.
+Commands are added to the client's protocol based on assumptions of provided capabilities.
 You can find more details about the commands by checking out the [`@wdio/protocols`](https://www.npmjs.com/package/@wdio/protocols) package.
 All commands come with TypeScript support.

 ## Install